Program overview

 Featured Experiences

-The Practical Nursing program offers several unique experiences that enhance the educational journey:
+The Practical Nursing program at Humber offers a variety of unique experiences that enhance learning and professional development:

-• Mandatory professional practicums in diverse settings, including community agencies, schools, long-term care facilities, and hospitals.
+• Approximately 1,000 hours of mandatory professional practicums across diverse settings, including hospitals, long-term care facilities, and community agencies.

-• Community-service learning (CSL) practicum, allowing students to engage with the community while learning about social justice and health determinants.
+• Community Service Learning (CSL) opportunities that allow students to engage with the community while learning about social justice and health determinants.

 Career Options

-Graduates of the Practical Nursing program can pursue a variety of career paths in Canada, including:
+Graduates of the Practical Nursing program can pursue a variety of career opportunities in Canada, including:

-• Community Health Nurse: Work with community agencies to promote health and wellness among diverse populations.
+• Community Health Nurse: Work with individuals and families in community settings to promote health and prevent illness.

-• Mental Health Nurse: Support patients dealing with mental health issues in clinical and community settings.
+• Mental Health Nurse: Support patients with mental health issues, providing care and interventions to improve their well-being.

-• Rehabilitation Nurse: Assist patients recovering from injuries or surgeries, focusing on restoring their functional abilities.
+• Rehabilitation Nurse: Assist patients recovering from surgery or injury, helping them regain independence and improve their quality of life.

-• School Nurse: Provide healthcare services and health education to students in educational settings.
+• School Nurse: Provide health care and education to students in educational settings, addressing health concerns and promoting wellness.

 Many graduates also choose to further their education by completing a Bachelor of Science in Nursing or pursuing advanced skills education in specialty areas such as surgery, dialysis, and emergency care.